 There are a variety of ways to determine the motility of a bacterium—biochemical tests as well as microscopic analysis.
 If fresh culture of bacteria is available, microscopy is the most accurate way to determine bacterial motility and ‘hanging drop method’ is a commonly used microscopic technique.

-Motile bacteria move about with structures called flagella (a few exceptional bacteria move with the help of axial filaments, which cannot be seen in the microscope).
+Motile bacteria move with structures called flagella (a few exceptional bacteria move with the help of axial filaments, which cannot be seen in the microscope).
 In semi-solid agar media, motile bacteria ‘swarm’ and give a diffuse spreading growth that is easily recognized by the naked eye.

 - Prepare a semisolid agar medium in a test tube.